 ALSO READIs this a 'joke court', an irked SC tells state govts Study Constitution well, urged Pranab Mukherjee LIC to pay only half of wage arrears Cauvery row: BJP leader suggests discussion between CMs of Karnataka, TN Cauvery dispute: Karnataka asks Supreme Court to modify order on water sharing

+Though it has a sanctioned strength of 31, the top court is working with only 23 judges.
 Chief Justice of India J S Khehar, Justice Pinaki Chandra Ghose and Justice Prafulla Chandra Pant are retiring from the Supreme Court this year.